 The main issue with Assembly testing is that the testing of a single prototype PCB takes a lot of time and financial resources.
 Sometimes, testing a single complex board can take between five and six weeks, and cost for testing such a board can go very high.
 Assembly testing is however useful and is more accurate when testing PCBs than any other method of testing.
 It is therefore ideal for developed brands that require high standards of quality and massive productions.

 Testing of PCBs is a pivotal step to all PCB designers and engineers.
 As seen from the illustrations within this guide, proper PCB testing techniques and approaches can have a direct impact on the quality of electronics produced by an engineer.
 Consequently, poor testing techniques are costly to businesses.

 Therefore, because PCB testing has a direct impact on the quality of electronics produced by any company, it is worth every cent as it is directly linked to the overall profitability or any company.
 The only problem is that most Contract manufacturers overcharge the testing of PCBs.

 As WellPCB, we have equipped ourselves with the most modern methods of PCB testing equipment, and we take our time and expertise to test PCBs for our clients.
-In case you are uncertain of the type of testing you need, feel free to contact us and ask us more about the testing service that is appropriate for your PCBs.
-Alternatively, you can go ahead and give us a quotation for your PCBs to be tested.
+The last process of PCB manufacturing is to check and test again for the specifications, requirements and circuit problems.
+So for the PCB Testing, and the quality, you will be satisfied.
+Alternatively, you can go ahead and give us a quotation for your PCBs to be assembled and tested.